fenfisdi/cdslib/README.md

 ### Why open source?

 We believe in the transformative power science has in society.
-We are committed to bring
+We are committed to bring scientific knowledge to society and this is our way to help during this challenging scenario we are facing as humanity.

 ## Who we are